dampbacon/js-prototype-game/README.md

 run either ./thing.js if you chmod +x or node thing.js

-to test basic event combat loop press y instead of just displaying the test buttons
+to test basic event combat loop press 'y' instead of just displaying the test buttons

 # Branch details.
 both branches the code is ....messy